-(set-visloc-default isa visual-location screen-x lowest :attended new)
+(set-visloc-default screen-x lowest :attended new)

 The command returns t if a new specification is set.
-If any of the slots specified are invalid no change is made and nil is returned.
-If there is no current model or no vision module can be found, then it prints a warning and returns nil.
+If the specification is not valid then no change is made and nil is returned.
+If there is no current model or current meta-process, then it prints a warning and returns nil.